StegSchreck/RatS/README.md

 `-d` / `--destination`: the site where the ratings should be posted (inserted) to (see [Available Inserters](#currently-available-inserters)).
 If you don't specify any destination, the ratings are only parsed and saved locally.

-`-D` / `--all-destinations`: try to insert the parsed ratings in all available sites
+`-D` / `--all-destinations`: try to insert the parsed ratings to all configured sites for which valid credentials can be found

 `-f` / `--file`: read ratings from a previous run instead of parsing them